 To date, all of our private label vendors have registered with SEDEX and we now know the location of all factories that produce David Jones’ private label products.
-These 110-120 factories (depending on the time of year) are located in Italy, China, India, South Africa, Australia, Canada, Madagascar, Bangladesh, Mauritius, Thailand, Lesotho, Turkey, Vietnam, Taiwan, Germany, Egypt, Swaziland, Czech Republic, Poland, Brazil, New Zealand, Portugal, South Korea and Slovakia.
+These 110-120 factories (depending on the time of year) are located in Italy, China, India, South Africa, Australia, Canada, Madagascar, Mauritius, Thailand, Lesotho, Turkey, Vietnam, Taiwan, Germany, Egypt, Swaziland, Czech Republic, Poland, Brazil, New Zealand, Portugal and Slovakia.

 In addition, 98% of our non-food factories have registered on SEDEX and provided a valid social audit.
 As a result of reviewing these audits, we have identified 612 non-compliances against our Code of Conduct, which represents an average of five issues per factory.
 Of these non-compliances, 5% were rated as critical issues related to excessive working hours and overtime.
 The remainder of the issues were rated as either major or minor and were predominantly related to health and safety concerns in factories.
 To date, more than 300 issues have been resolved and we are working with our vendors to close out the remaining issues.

-Data from these audits has been used to support the introduction of our new Approved Factory Program, which will (for the first time) restrict orders being placed on factories that have open critical issues.
-While our approach is to continue working with these vendors and factories to resolve issues, we do reserve our rights to seek an alternative factory or reconsider our continued trading relationship if we do not see reasonable progress over time.
+Data from these audits has been used to support the introduction of our Approved Factory Program, this (for the first time) restricts orders being placed on factories that have open critical issues.
+We value the long standing relationships we have with many of our private label vendors and factories, and our approach is to continue working with these vendors and factories to resolve issues, however we do reserve our rights to seek an alternative factory or reconsider our continued trading relationship if we do not see reasonable progress over time.

 Private Label Vendors (Food)